 Step by Step Instructions

-STEP 6: Frost each cupcake using a piping bag, butter knife, or the back of a spoon.
+Step 6: Frost each cupcake using a piping bag, butter knife, or the back of a spoon.
 Decorate them with toasted almonds or sprinkles and enjoy.

-Fun fact, if you don't have a piping bag, you can fill a large Ziplock bag with buttercream, snip off one of the corners, and use it to frost your cupcakes!
+If you don't have a piping bag, you can fill a large Ziplock bag with buttercream, snip off one of the corners, and use it to frost your cupcakes!

 Expert Baking Tips